Primary 6 Science Programme

 We ensure that students who join us are at the same pace and understanding as the rest of the students.
 This helps them to progress much faster and prevents them from having to play “catch-up” or become lost when we make references to Science techniques and answering structures taught previously.

-In a nutshell, the CCI™ course provides the opportunity for students to understand how Science should be studied, Subsequently, if your child is keen to continue lessons with The Pique Lab, the GAP™ (weekly, regular class) serves to reinforce the application aspect of Science using the CCI™ skill set they have learnt.
+In a nutshell, the CCI™ course & Electrical Circuit™ Masterclass provide the opportunity for students to understand how Science should be studied, Subsequently, if your child is keen to continue lessons with The Pique Lab, the GAP™ (weekly, regular class) serves to reinforce the application aspect of Science using the CCI™ skill set they have learnt.
 This would be crucial for your child to achieve their A* in Science!

 FORMS, USES & SOURCES OF ENERGY (ENERGY)